 If you have been a little careless with your health lately, don’t worry, you are not alone.
 Last year, I stopped going to the gym and gave up on my diet.
 I quickly packed on the pounds, and my level of fitness began to drop.

 Everybody knows the benefits of being healthy and weight loss, but it is very easy to overindulge.
 Often, I do not even realize the extent of my unhealthy binges until something makes me realize.
 It might be getting out of breath walking up a flight of stairs or gasping for air after running for 10 seconds to catch a bus.
 Whatever it is that has made you realize you need to get back into shape, and it doesn’t matter, what matters is that you are here to do something about it.

-Running is a great form of exercise; when used correctly, it can help you shift the pounds rapidly, while monumentally increasing your overall fitness levels.
+Running has many benefits and is a great form of exercise; when used correctly, it can help you shift the pounds rapidly, while monumentally increasing your overall fitness levels.
 The hardest step you are going to take when getting back into shape, or even into shape for the first time, is the first step out of the door.